Yash-Akotkar/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Build various models using multiple techniques to handle imbalance dataset and finally got a 97% f1 score mod
+Built various models combined with multiple techniques to handle the imbalance dataset and finally got a 97% f1 score model